manmolecular/PT-homework/README.md

 - `requirements.txt` - *virtualenv python requirements*
 - `server-up.sh` - *up docker ssh server*
 # Notes
+## Requirements
+Basically you need just latest python3 (*for example 3.6.5 or whatever you want*) and `paramiko` module, which can be installed with pip
 ## Build containers
 For python:
 ```